Who Should Read This Book

 This part of the book superbly describes the essential building blocks of System 1 and System 2, like associative memory, attention and effort, cognitive ease, and how judgment occurs.

-In this part of the book, you will appreciate how different our prior notions of judgment are from the reality of how our minds process information and arrive at conclusions.
+In this part of the book, you will appreciate how different our prior judgment notions are from how our minds process information and arrive at conclusions.
 When logical reasoning is required, we tend to think of ourselves as rational human beings devoid of emotions and capable of finding optimal solutions; Part 1 proves how far that statement is from the truth.

-The next part of Thinking Fast and Slow explains a list of biases and heuristics that the mind uses to answer various everyday questions.
+The next part of Thinking Fast and Slow explains a list of biases and heuristics the mind uses to answer everyday questions.

 The first chapter shows how inept we are at intuitively handling statistics and how easy it is for the human mind to see causes and effects where there are none.